PVDF

 • Free

-Polyvinylidene fluoride, or PVDF, is a cost-competitive high performing polymer.
+Polyvinylidene fluoride, or PVDF, is a cost-competitive and high-performing polymer.
 PVDF’s inherent purity and extreme hardness make this material ideal for a variety of applications requiring exposure to extreme conditions.
-PVDF can be used over a wide temperature range from -58 °F (-50 °C) to 302 °F (150 °C) and shows excellent abrasion resistance and very low permeability.
+PVDF can be used over a wide temperature range and shows excellent abrasion resistance and very low permeability.

 PVDF tubing (also known as Kynar®) is used in many industries such as aerospace, oil and gas exploration, automotive, electronics, semiconductor, food and beverage, pharmaceutical, fiber optics, and medical.
 In addition to its good performance-to-cost ratio, PVDF’s physical properties have made it a popular choice for applications requiring flexibility without sacrificing performance.